 Title: Cannabis and Public Health: Questions and Opportunities

 Presenter: Amanda Reiman, PhD, MSW

-CE credit requires additional registration to complete payment and an evaluation after viewing the webinar to receive credit.
+CE credit requires an evaluation after viewing the webinar to receive credit.
 The cost for CE credit is $30 per webinar.

 Cannabis and Public Health: Questions and Opportunities

 Although medical cannabis has been approved for use in California since 1996, new information about this plant and its relationship with public health is constantly evolving.
 As the stigma around cannabis use lessens, researchers and practitioners are better able to understand the relationship between cannabis use and public health issues such as workplace safety, substance dependence and community well being.
 This talk will review the basics of the cannabis plant, and address some timely questions about cannabis use and specific public health areas of study.

 At the completion of this activity, the learner will be able to: